Table of Contents

 - You sustained a work injury while using equipment not designed for that purpose, such as using a forklift to transport other warehouse personnel as passengers.

-Can I Collect Unemployment After Workers’ Comp Settlement In California?
+Can I Seek Unemployment Benefits After A Workers’ Comp Settlement In California?

 Can You Work While On Workers’ Comp In California?

-However, it’s not entirely impossible to work in some capacity, whether in a part-time or reduced role.
-Still, your medical care team will have to clear you to work.
+It’s not entirely impossible to work in some capacity, whether in a part-time or reduced role.
+Still, your doctor will need to clear you to return to work.
 Your employer must also be willing to accommodate your needs, such as by purchasing new equipment or assigning you new job duties.

-If you’ve recently suffered a workplace injury in California, turn to Arash Law.
-Our record-setting workers’ comp attorneys specialize in handling work-related injury claims, diligently fighting to secure the compensation you deserve.
-Our experienced litigation team will represent you in court to ensure a successful outcome for your case.
+If you’ve suffered a workplace injury in California, Arash Law can help you explore your options.
+Our workers’ comp attorneys handle work-related injury claims diligently, pursuing fair compensation based on your specific circumstances.
+Our experienced litigation team can represent you in court to advocate for your interests in your workers’ compensation case, if necessary.

 Attorney fees should never be a barrier when coping with the aftermath of a workplace injury.
-At our acclaimed firm, we fully understand the financial strain such injuries can cause.
-That’s why you’ll never face out-of-pocket payments to our injury lawyers.
-We operate strictly on a contingency fee basis, which means our compensation is tied directly to the successful resolution of your case.
-We only succeed when you do!
+At our firm, we fully understand the financial strain such injuries can cause.
+We operate strictly on a contingency fee basis, meaning you won’t be charged for the services of our attorney unless compensation is obtained through a settlement or verdict.
+However, certain case-related expenses may still apply.